 Underdiagnosis can occur when a breast tumour is overlooked.
 These tumours can later be detected between two screening examinations because of symptoms.
 Tumours detected between two screening examinations often have a worse prognosis than breast cancers that are detected as a result of screening.
 Only a small percentage of breast cancer cases in a screening program are underdiagnosed.
 This means that many mammography images are needed to perform a robust study on this topic.
 Obtaining these data is challenging.

 Awareness and knowledge about breast cancer, particularly overdiagnosis and underdiagnosis, can be important for women when they decide whether to participate in BreastScreen Norway.

-The objective of this PhD project is to investigate overdiagnosis and underdiagnosis in BreastScreen Norway.
-The project consists of three papers based on separate studies that explore concepts related to overdiagnosis, underdiagnosis, and women’s knowledge about breast cancer in general and overdiagnosis in particular.
+The objective of this PhD project was to investigate overdiagnosis and underdiagnosis in BreastScreen Norway.
+The project consisted of three papers based on separate studies that explored concepts related to overdiagnosis, underdiagnosis, and women’s knowledge about breast cancer in general and overdiagnosis in particular.

 Study 1: Evaluate whether measurement error was present among tumour diameter data registered at the Cancer Registry of Norway and whether this had the potential to lead to under- or overstaging.

 Published: Tsuruda KM, Hofvind S, Akslen LA, Hoff SR, Veierød MB.
 Terminal digit preference: a source of measurement error in breast cancer diameter reporting.
 Acta Oncol.
 2020;59(3):260-7.

 Study 2: Determine whether tumour characteristics and survival are differentially associated with certain groups of cancers, and explore whether this could indicate if certain cancers are more likely to be over- or underdiagnosed on a group level.